What is an MRI?

 - CT has a greater role in the hospital setting while MRI is useful in everyday imaging out-patient affordable imaging at The Women’s Imaging Center.

-The Women’s Imaging Center uses the highest-rated breast imaging and comprehensive mammography and medical diagnostic imaging exams for women including 3D mammograms, screening mammograms, and diagnostic mammograms, breast ultrasound, and body ultrasound, MRI of breast, and body, breast biopsy, genetic counseling, and testing.
+The Women’s Imaging Center uses the highest-rated breast imaging and comprehensive mammography and medical diagnostic imaging exams for women including 3D mammograms, screening mammograms, diagnostic mammograms, breast ultrasound, body ultrasound, MRI of breast, and body, breast biopsy, genetic counseling, and testing.